marc-dantas/lyon/markdown_docs/index.md

 <hr>

 ### Lyon Versions
 Lyon versions start at 1.0.
-There are three "version tags": `DEV` to indicate that it is an unreleased version, `FINAL` to indicate that it is a released version, and `OTHER` to indicate that it is just an idea or modified version.
+There are three "version tags": `DEV` to indicate that it is an unreleased version, `RELEASE` to indicate that it is a released version, and `OTHER` to indicate that it is just an idea or modified version.

 <hr>

 ### Condition Expressions
+- All operators:
+    + `=` → Compares the equality.
+    + `!=` → Compares the inequality.
+    + `>` → Compares the "greater than" (for strings the string length is compared).
+    + `<` → Compares the "less than" (for strings the string length is compared)
+    + `<=` → Compares the "less than" OR equality (for strings, the length of the string is compared)
+    + `>=` → Compares the "greater than" OR equality (for strings, the length of the string is compared)
 - Condition Expressions are used to check a test
 - To use this, use the `mwrite` command to write a expression
     + `mwrite @SPACE==None`